-All comparison was done using the Wolverine blu-ray disc.
+All comparison was done using the Wolverine Blu-ray disc.

-One of the of the first things I noticed was how much brighter the Samsung’s image was compared to the QU17U.
-It actually made the Sharp’s image look dim and a bit dull by comparison.
+One of the first things I noticed was how much brighter the Samsung’s image was compared to the QU17U.
+It actually made the TV image look dim and a bit dull by comparison.
 Speaking of dull, the QU17U screen is a flat matte finish which also contributes to the dull look of the image when compared to the H7150’s glass transparent screen which in my opinion and experience gives the image more pop and better overall image quality.

 Contrast reproduction on the QU17U was good, but the H7150 proved to be better.
 The brightest whites on the Samsung were much brighter and had more pop.
 This was readily apparent while viewing the end credits from Wolverine.

-Picture detail and clarity was much better on the H7150.
-Fine detail in the image such as the actors faces was a lot more refined.
+Picture detail and clarity were much better on the H7150.
+Fine detail in the image such as the actors’ faces was a lot more refined.
 This display produced more clarity and more image depth.
 For example, from particular scenes in the movie, detail in the background on trees was well refined and visible on the H7150, but on the QU17U, this same scene appeared a bit fuzzy by comparison.

 Color rendition.
 Colors were not always as accurate on the Sharp.
 Nor were they as dynamic or vibrant when compared to the Samsung display.

-So in conclusion based on performance results, Sharps Q+ technology doesn’t appear to add any real benefit over other top performing premium class 1080p displays.
+So in conclusion based on performance results, Sharps Q+ technology doesn’t appear to add any real benefit over other top-performing premium class 1080p displays.

 As far as 4K is concerned, this sets upscaling doesn’t perform as well as a true 4K Ultra HDTV as was evidenced when I briefly compared it to Samsung’s HU7250 4K UHD TV.
 Which came as no surprise to me.